What are the BASICS components of a special education infrastructure?

-The following basic components make up the essential infrastructure an LEA must have in place for its special education system if that system is to operate effectively.
+The following BASICS components make up the essential infrastructure an LEA must have in place for its special education system if that system is to operate effectively.
 Although the components are numbered for ease of reference, they are equivalent in importance.
 The components are:

 Beliefs